ioam/svn-history/topographica-win/create_installer/README.txt

     (see http://www.jrsoftware.org/isinfo.php).
     Open topographica.iss in the topographica directory, adjust the paths marked *** to match those on your system, then just choose 'compile' from the 'build' menu.
-You should get a setup.exe file.
+You should get a setup.exe file in the newly created Output directory.